-After completing Advanced Diplomas in Mechanical Engineering and Naval Architecture at the Canberra Institute of Technology, David began his career in Naval Engineering for the Department of Defence.
+After completing Associate Diplomas in Mechanical Engineering and Naval Architecture at the Canberra Institute of Technology, David began his career in Naval Engineering for the Department of Defence.
 David pioneered the use of 3D modeling, engineering simulation and 3D animation to support Navy design and acquisition projects which lead to David forming and leading the Computer Modelling Group for over ten years.

-As David's career developed he was invited to join a NATO working group, tasked to validate the use of 3D modelling and simulation to support Navy Ship Design.
+During this period David was invited to join a NATO working group, tasked to validate the use of 3D modelling and simulation to support Navy Ship Design.
 David was part of this group for almost 7 years, contributing to a number of studies and meetings conducted in many cities across the United States, Canada, United Kingdom, France and Italy.

 After 20 years in the Department of Defence, David transitioned to the private sector - primarily in the engineering industry where he introduced the use of engineering simulation and 3D animation to support training activities across various industries.
 This led to further innovation in the space where David adopted 3D gaming technologies to produce and present realistic training scenarios to new employees.
 During this period of David's career he became well known in the simulation training fraternity.